geelweb/django-customflatpages/README.md

 ## Configuring your Django installation

+First you have to install the [Django flatpages app](https://docs.djangoproject.com/en/1.6/ref/contrib/flatpages/#installation)

 Edit `settings.py` and add `'geelweb.django.customflatpages'` to the `INSTALLED_APPS`

 Create the database tables using `python manage.py syncdb` or `python manage.py migrate customflatpages` if your application use [south](http://south.aeracode.org/)